 - Breastfeeding women over 18 – 120 milligrams per day

-It’s important to note that too much vitamin C may not be a good thing.
-Chronic toxicity can lead to diarrhea, fatigue, and dental erosion.
-On the other end of the spectrum, vitamin C deficiency can cause scurvy, which is a disease that leads to bruising, bleeding gums, muscle weakness, fatigue, and rashes.
+It’s worth noting, too much vitamin C may not be a good thing.
+Chronic vitamin C toxicity can lead to diarrhea, fatigue, and dental erosion.
+On the other end of the spectrum, vitamin C deficiency can cause scurvy, which is a disease that causes bruising, bleeding gums, muscle weakness, fatigue and rashes.

 Vitamin C and the Eyes:

 According to the American Optometric Association, “Numerous studies have linked vitamin C intake and decreased risk of cataracts.
 In one study, women taking vitamin C for 10 years or more experienced a 64 percent reduction in the risk of developing nuclear cataracts.
 Researchers estimate that by delaying the onset of cataracts for 10 years, half of cataract-related surgeries could be averted.”

 Furthermore, the Age-Related Eye Disease Study (AREDS) showed, “people at high risk for the disease (age-related macular degeneration) who took 500 mg/day of vitamin C, along with beta-carotene, vitamin E and zinc supplementation, slowed the progression of advanced AMD by about 25 percent and visual acuity loss by 19 percent.”